Support Us Button Widget

 Participating restaurants

 From Ballantyne to Huntersville, restaurants in virtually every Charlotte neighborhood are taking part in this year’s Queen’s Feast.
-There’s a full list of participating restaurants, but this City Editor is offering you a quick preview of what popular restaurants are dishing out some delicious deals:
+There’s a full list of participating restaurants, but this City Editor is letting you know about local spots taking part in Queen’s Feast for the first time.

 Ballantyne